Maast3r/Evolution/README.md

 # Sprint 5
 * Jeremiah Goist
     * Player discard for a Left or Right species
+    * Game level add trait to species & remove from player
     * Parameterization of GameTests
     * Input validation testing
     * 50+ LOC